cosmos-ssi/cosmos/doc/developer/devices.md

 }
 ```

-Each device driver's register function finds all instance of the specific device type, and calls `void objectmgr_register_object(struct object* dev);` to register each instance.
+Each device driver's register function finds all instance of the specific device type, and calls `void objectmgr_register_object(struct object* obj);` to register each instance.

 Device's on the PCI bus can use the PCI search functions to find device instances